STEM Learning as a Means to Solve Real-World Challenges

 There are a variety of STEM programmes in the UK, each of which uniquely targets the students’ curiosity, encouraging them to participate actively in finding solutions.
 Students are motivated to work in groups, put forward their ideas, and most importantly, learn while they work.

 In recent years, STEM summer camps have become very popular, due to their ability to expose students to state-of-the-art research in STEM and allow them to learn directly from industry experts and scientists.
 The UK especially, has a flourishing culture of summer camps, for students of all age groups.
-These camps are open for students from all over the world, where they can explore their interests in STEM, meet like-minded people, and learn about world issues from a variety of perspectives.
+These camps are open to students from all over the world, where they can explore their interests in STEM, meet like-minded people, and learn about world issues from a variety of perspectives.

 These summer camps can provide hands-on experience to many innovative STEM projects.
-One such example is a STEM project on the importance of water, where young teenagers get the opportunity to explore the importance of water for our planet as well for the beings thriving on it.
+One such example is a STEM project on the importance of water, where young teenagers get the opportunity to explore the importance of water for our planet as well as for the beings thriving on it.
 Students get the chance to establish their skills and creativity by designing and deploying a portable water filtration system.

 Science camps undoubtedly give young students an advantage.
 They enable the students to gain self-confidence, demonstrate their skills and learnings, and grow awareness by interacting with a wider audience.
 Students are encouraged to consider a career in STEM, and thus, be able to contribute to the welfare of society.